personium/website/src/getting-started/appdev-process.md

 [personium-blank-app](https://github.com/personium/personium-blank-app)

-By using this tool, you can develop the original application by customizing from the minimum data subject Cell and application Cell.
-It also simplifies development work such as building bar files and uploading them to the Cell application.
+By using this tool, you can develop your original app by customizing the data subject and app Cell.
+The tool also simplifies development work such as building bar files and uploading them to the app Cell.

 ### Flow of initial construction